VDBWRAIR/ngs_mapper/doc/source/analysis.rst

                             specified.[Default: None]
       -od OUTDIR, --outdir OUTDIR
                             The output directory for all files to be put[Default:
-                            /home/myusername/miseqpipeline]
+                            /home/myusername/ngs_mapper]

 You can see that ``--help`` gives us the same initial output as just running runsample.py without any arguments, but also contains extended help for all the arguments.
-The ``--help`` argument is available for all miseqpipeline scripts that end in .py(If you find one that doesn't, head over to :doc:`createissue` and file a new Bug Report.
+The ``--help`` argument is available for all ngs_mapper scripts that end in .py(If you find one that doesn't, head over to :doc:`createissue` and file a new Bug Report.

 So you can see the -od option's default is our current directory.
 So if we want our analysis files to go into a specific directory for each sample we run we can specify a different directory.
 While we are at it, lets try specifying some of the other optional arguments too.